• Skip to primary navigation

 Making coconut granola and spreading onto a metal baking sheet.

-The key to making big granola clusters?
-Don't disturb it while it's baking.
+Don't stir or toss - Don't disturb the granola while it's baking.
 Instead of stirring or tossing, rotate the baking sheet once halfway through.

-Also - don't reduce the amount of sweetener in this recipe.
-Maple syrup is the glue that holds your clusters together.
+Don't reduce the sweetener - Maple syrup is the glue that holds your clusters together.
 Reducing the sweetener, or substituting with a sugar-free substitute, can cause issues with clumping.

 Metal scoop filled with coconut granola.